spacepy/spacepy/Doc/source/install_windows.rst

 which we all benefit.)
 SpacePy ONLY supports 32-bit Python under Windows; 32-bit Python should run fine on 64-bit Windows.

+An alternative to the EPD is the `Python(x,y) distribution
+<http://code.google.com/p/pythonxy/>`_.
+This currently only supports 32-bit
+but will run on 64-bit machines.

 If you wish to use CDF files, download and install the `NASA CDF library
 <http://cdf.gsfc.nasa.gov/>`_.
 Again, the 32-bit installer is required, e.g.
 CDF33_1-SETUP-32.EXE.
 The default installation directory is recommended to